 - Previous grantees must be in good standing in order to reapply, i.e. timely and complete reporting.

-- Programs should be based on local data and serve Alamance County residents
+- Programs should be based on local data and serve individuals living in Alamance County

 - Proposals may be in the planning and/or implementation stage.
 The nonprofit must be established for a least one year.